 Posey has already amassed numbers and awards that should have him reach Cooperstown.
 He is a three-time World Series champion, MVP, Rookie of the Year, and more.
 The Giants back-stopper is no slouch behind the plate.

 By the time Posey’s career comes to an end, he’ll be regarded as one of the greatest catchers baseball has ever seen.
+Until that time comes, we will enjoy watching every inning he is allowed to play.

 Fisk has the sixth-most RBI all-time by a catcher.
 With 1,330 RBIs and 376 homers, the original “Pudge” ranks fourth all-time in WAR.
+Fisk played for over 20 seasons and was the first person in to ever unanimously be voted the American League Rookie of the Year.

 Not only did Fisk launch the game-winning home run in Game 6 of the 1975 World Series, but it also became one of the most memorable plays ever.